se702-cs706/virtual-pet-game-se702cs705/README.md

 States are the driving force making the dog perform all of its actions.
 Examples are: "ActionState" can play an animation from the dog's animator, and "WaitingState" will have the dog sit still and follow the playing around.

 Adding a new state requires creating new "Concrete States" in the folder "Assets/Scripts/States /ConcreteStates/".
 For each new Concrete State to be added, a new State Parameter class should be defined along with it.
-This parameter is how the State Factory will use to instnatiate a new state.
+This parameter is how the State Factory will use to instantiate a new state.

 Each State has a State Enter, State Update, and State Exit function that defines the State.
 Abstract States define some of these.
 Any state using "Goal State" as a base state has to define a goal condition in which the state will run the new Update function until the goal condition returns true.
 Any state using "Timed State" as a base state overrides the goal condition as the pre-allocated time running out.
 The Exit condition can also be defined by returning a non-null State object during the Update.
 This way the state can be exited before the goal is completed.